What investors look for at Demo Day, and how founders can impress them

 I'd be looking for the teams to show an understanding that the only real validation of product market fit is through profitable sales to customers and that the focus of a new company must be on building a sales machine that can deliver value to customers in the market.
 If they have that and positive team dynamics of people who genuinely care about their customers and each other, and then I think you have the keys to success.

-When investing, I look for opportunities where return potential outweighs the risk.
+When investing, I look for opportunities where the return potential outweighs the risk.
 Return potential is driven by market size and the business model.
 In this sense, a pitch or demo needs to succinctly communicate and demonstrate:

 1. The major pain or opportunity being addressed in the first instance.
 Multiple adjacent pains and opportunities cloud the message and potentially indicate a lack of focus or deep understanding